The League 2000 is a series of 12 age-related cycling events for under 18’s.

 The handicaps are based on the participant’s personal best in the time trial and NOT on the times done each week (unless a PB).

-ALL three rounds (Skills, TT & Race) count towards the overall score for each event.
+ALL three events (Skills, TT & Race) count towards the overall score for each round.

 The winner gets one point, 2nd two points and so on.
 This gives the overall placings of the skills test, time trial and road race for that round and does NOT take into consideration age groups.